yevi7113/Unsupervised-Learning-Project/README.md

 #### DTSA 5510 - Unsupervised Algorithms in Machine Learning - Final Project  ####
 <hr>

-Using K-Means clustering to categorize countries using socio-economic and health factors that determine overall development, to see which countries are in the direst need of humanitarian aid.
+Using K-Means clustering to categorize countries based on socio-economic and health factors that determine overall development, to see which countries are in the direst need of humanitarian aid.

 <hr>